-Make Gorgeous Chive Blossom Vinegar in Minutes to Enjoy All Year
+Make This Gorgeous Chive Blossom Vinegar Right Now to Enjoy All Year

-It happens in late spring and early summer in gardens across the land -- Plain Jane chive plants suddenly burst out with delicate halos of lavender-hued blossoms.
+It happens in late spring and early summer in gardens across the land: Chive plants suddenly bust out with delicate halos of lavender-hued blossoms atop long, willowy green stems.
 Cooks in the know hurry to snip them to garnish appetizers, egg dishes, and all kinds of salads with their mildly onion-y florets.
-And here's one more use for chive flowers: You can brew this lovely chive-infused vinegar at home using absolutely no fancy equipment.
-It's heavenly on fresh summer salads, and makes a great handmade gift from your kitchen.

 If you don't grow your own chives or know someone who does, don't despair; you can often find the blossoms in colorful bunches at farmers' markets in May and June.

 Making the chive vinegar takes 10 minutes tops; the only hard part is waiting for it to be ready to use.
-Luckily, this warm steeping method makes the wait time fairly short; in just a few days I had a batch of blush-colored, chive-flavored vinegar for a summer's worth of salads.
+Luckily, this warm steeping method makes the wait time fairly short; in just a few days you'll have a batch of blush-colored, chive-flavored vinegar for a summer's worth of salads.
 And did I mention it's a whole lot cheaper to make your own than to buy fancy flavored vinegar?
-I'm mentioning it now.

-Here's the easy recipe for Chive Blossom Vinegar, and of course I've got some how-to tips:
+Get the easy recipe for Chive Blossom Vinegar

 - Use organically grown chive blossoms so you don't get any pesticides in your vinegar.